utahnlp/.github/profile/README.md

 ## Hi there 👋

-Visit our website for more information: https://nlp.cs.utah.edu
+Visit the website of the Utah NLP group for more information: https://nlp.cs.utah.edu

 <!--